 On the same theme, I have edited Offshore Outsourcing, a practical guide for trade unionists and employee representatives dealing with the complexity of offshore outsourcing (2006).
 This handbook, written by Tom De Bruyn and Monique Ramioul, is also available in French, German, Swedish, Danish and Dutch.

 This web site includes a lengthy extract from my book "Home is Where the Office is: A Practical Handbook for Teleworking from Home" (publ Hodder), examining the advantages and disadvantages of changing to teleworking.
-This book was the first practical guide to teleworking to be published in Britain and, although written well over ten years ago, this section of the book remains, I believe, relevant today.
+This book was the first practical guide to teleworking to be published in Britain and, although written twenty years ago, some sections of the book remain still relevant.

-The booklet Working Anywhere, published by the UK government's Department of Trade and Industry, has useful case studies and practical information for British readers (2nd ed, 2000).
+The booklet Working Anywhere, published by the UK government's Department of Trade and Industry, had useful case studies and practical information for British readers (2nd ed, 2000).

 Teleworking:Thirteen Journeys to the Future of Work I have selected a number of extracts from the book "Teleworking: Thirteen Journeys to the Future of Work", (publ Calouste Gulbenkian Foundation, 1995).
 This book is now primarily of historical interest.